 The seminal vesicles are a pair of highly coiled tubular structures consisting of pseudostratified columnar epithelium.
-Connective tissue around this epithelium consists of a thick layer of fibromuscular tissue.
+The connective tissue around this epithelium consists of a thick layer of fibromuscular tissue.
 The seminal vesicles are located above the prostate and behind the urinary bladder and their function is to produce fluid that ultimately becomes a major component of semen.
-Transcriptome analysis shows that 73% (n=14302) of all human proteins (n=19670) are expressed in the seminal vesicle and 180 of these genes show an elevated expression in seminal vesicle compared to other tissue types.
+Transcriptome analysis shows that 66% (n=13286) of all human proteins (n=20090) are expressed in the seminal vesicle and 69 of these genes show an elevated expression in the seminal vesicle compared to other tissue types.

 The seminal vesicle transcriptome

-Distribution, on the other hand, visualizes how many genes that have, or do not have, detectable levels (NX≥1) of transcribed mRNA molecules in the seminal vesicle compared to other tissues.
+Distribution, on the other hand, visualizes how many genes have, or do not have, detectable levels (nTPM≥1) of transcribed mRNA molecules in the seminal vesicle compared to other tissues.
 As evident in Table 1, all genes elevated in seminal vesicle are categorized as:

 Table 1.
-Number of genes in the subdivided categories of elevated expression in seminal vesicle.
+The number of genes in the subdivided categories of elevated expression in seminal vesicle.